Tacoma-Lakewood Coin ClubTLCC is a non-profit corporation registered in the State of Washington.

 Recent Meeting Programs:

 The December 20, 2016 meeting featured the annual holiday party (Holiday Feast or Extravaganza by Mike and Bonnie Zagorin); also prize drawings and club elections.
-The club officers list will be updated soon.
+The club officers list has been updated.

 The November 15, 2016 club meeting featured a talk on "National Bank Notes" by Tom Tullis.
 Also see Tom's article in the 2nd Quarter 2016 edition of The Nor'wester, published by the PNNA.